Healthy Homes Assessment Vogeltown

 Vogeltown Healthy Homes Compliance Timeframes

-• Insulation of the underfloor and ceiling is mandatory in all Vogeltown and New Zealand rental homes where it is reasonably practicable to install.
+• The insulation of the ceiling and underfloor is compulsory in all Vogeltown and New Zealand rental homes where it’s reasonably practicable to put in.

-• Landlords and property managers must keep records that prove conformance with all Healthy Homes Standard that apply or will be in force during the tenancy of the rental property.
+• Landlords and property managers must keep records that demonstrate the conformance to all Healthy Homes Standard that apply or will apply during the tenure of your rental home.

-• Property managers and private landlords should make sure that their rental properties are in compliance with the Healthy Homes Standard within 90 days of a renewal, new or a change in lease.
+• Private landlords and property managers are required to make sure that their rental properties are in compliance with the Healthy Homes Standards within 90 days of any new, renewed , or altered lease.

-• All boarding houses (except Kainga Ora and registered Community Housing Provider Boarding home tenancies) must comply with the Healthy Homes Standards regardless of the date the tenancy was started.
+• All boarder homes (except Kainga Ora and registered Community Housing Provider Boarding household tenancies) must comply with the Healthy Homes Standard regardless of the time the tenancy began.

-• All houses that are rented out from Kainga Ora (formerly Housing New Zealand) and Community Housing Providers that are registered are required to comply with the Healthy Homes Standards regardless of when the tenancy began.
+• All households that are rented out to Kainga Ora (formerly Housing New Zealand) and registered Community Housing Providers must be in compliance with the Healthy Homes Standards regardless of when the tenancy first began.

 Beginning 1 July 2024